 Does Vitamin E have effects on facial skin?
 Vitamin E has been hailed as a panacea in beauty care with the following functions:

-- Ensure an adequate amount of lipids on the skin, maintain the intact skin barrier, limit moisture release, prevent skin from stretching dry.
+- Ensure an adequate amount of lipids on the skin, maintain the intact skin barrier, limit moisture release, and prevent skin from stretching dry.

 - Prevent wrinkles and aging on the skin.